 Ideally it should look as if the horse is performing of its own accord, carrying its rider in complete harmony.
-The test is scored on each movement, rather like the scoring in figure skating, and the overall harmony and precision of the whole exercise is taken into consideration.
+Each test has a set of movements that are scored individually, rather like the scoring in figure skating, and the overall harmony and precision of the whole exercise is taken into consideration.

 Show jumping is a form of competition in which horses are jumped over a course of coloured fences, low walls, and other obstacles (e.g., water-filled ditches or troughs)..
 The aim is to go clear (knocking rails & refusing at jumps will add faults to your round).
 There are lots of different types of course, some are also based on speed.
 If you manage to jump a clear round, you will go through to the jump-off.
 This is a shortened course which you have to jump as fast as you can as it is timed.